robiningelbrecht/statistics-for-strava/docs/configuration/config-yaml-example.md

     # maxHeartRateFormula:
     #    "2020-01-01": 198
     #    "2025-01-10": 193
-    # If you're not sure about your zones, leave this unchanged — the defaults are sensible.
+    # If you're not sure about your zones, leave this unchanged, the defaults are sensible.
     heartRateZones:
       # Relative or absolute.
       # Relative will treat the zone numbers as percentages based on your max heart rate, while absolute will treat them as actual heartbeats per minute.